surgiie/project-cli/README.md

 # project-cli
+A simple PHP Kanban-style to-do CLI.

 ![Tests](https://github.com/surgiie/project-cli/actions/workflows/tests.yml/badge.svg)

-A simple php kanban style todo cli.

-## Install
+## Installation

-- `composer global require surgiie/project-cli`
--  `sqlite` and the `sqlite3` extension should be installed as the cli stores all data within a `sqlite` database.
+* Ensure that `sqlite` and the `sqlite3` & `pctnl` extension are installed.

-**Note** - The cli relies on the `pctnl` extension which is not available on linux, but windows is still supported, install with the `--ignore-platform-reqs` if using windows.
+* Run `composer global require surgiie/project-cli`.
+Run with `--ignore-platform-reqs` if using windows.

-## Create New Board
+## Creating a New Board

-To create a new board, run: `project new:board <board-name>`
+To create a new board, run: project new:board `<board-name>`

 This will create the following directory: `~/.project/boards/<board-name>`

 This will also create the following sqlite database file: `~/.projects/boards/<board-name>/database`.

-## Set/Select Board
+## Setting/Selecting a Board

-To set the default board the cli will interact with, run: `project select <board-name>`.
+To set the default board that the CLI will interact with, run: `project select <board-name>`

-This allows the cli to know which board to interact with when running commands.
+This allows the CLI to know which board to interact with when running commands.

-**Note** This will be done automatically on your first board creation.
+Note: This will be done automatically on your first board creation.

-## Create Task Statuses
+## Creating Task Statuses

-Next, create statuses for your board tasks and to use as headers the board listing, for example a common set of statuses you may create:
+Create statuses for your board tasks and use them as headers in the board listing.
+For example, a common set of statuses you may create:

 ```bash
 project new:status "Todo"